Sakangyi, Taunggyi

-Sakangyi is a town in Taunggyi Township in Taunggyi District in the Shan State of eastern Burma.
+Sakangyi is a town in Taunggyi Township, Taunggyi District, Shan State, eastern Myanmar.
 It is located west along National Highway 4 from Aye Thar Yar and Taunggyi.
 The National Road 43 begins in the eastern part of the town and connects National Highway 4 to National Highway 3 in the north at Nawnghkio.
 It is connected via National Highway 4 to Heho in the west.